AVLynch5/project-wordle/README.md

 # Word Game

+## Running the Project Locally

+This project has been containerized with Docker.
+Once Docker has been installed, the project can be ran by navigating to the root directory and running two commands:

+1. docker build -t word-game .
+2. docker run -dp 127.0.0.1:3000:80 word-game

+Once these two commands have been run, the project will be accessible at localhost:3000

 ## Joy of React, Project I

 In this project, we'll recreate a popular online word game, Wordle: